cat-street/asteroids-nasa/README.md

 #### Single asteroid page
 * The data is fetched by a separate call to the API.
+* The route is built dynamically, the asteroid id is taken from the url string.
 * Additional info shows every asteroid approach to Earth from 1900 to 2200.
 * Each asteroid can be marked for destroying from this page also.